TrevorSatori/rust_ml/README.md

 # rust_ml
-Machine Learning from scratch in rust
+Machine Learning from scratch in rust.
+Working through ML Models in rust, WIP.

+# Crates Used
+ndarray